 8. You understand that in order to be eligible to study with the Taronga Training Institute you must be an Australian Citizen, permanent resident of Australia or a New Zealand Citizen.

 9. You understand that it is a requirement of this course that you wear the Taronga Training Institute student uniform when you attend onsite practical days.
 The uniform consists of a polo shirt and jumper.
 The course fee includes one polo shirt (two polo shirts at the Dubbo campus) and one jumper.
 Additional uniform items can be purchased at $45 per item.

 10. The Taronga Training Institute is committed to minimising its use of paper.
 As such you confirm you have access to a computer to access course material, and upload assessments.
-The use of a laptop in the classroom is preferred, though not necessary.
+The use of a laptop or tablet in the classroom is necessary.
 You must be computer literate and can access the internet to upload and download assessments and course work when required.

 11. You understand if you enrol into a course with Taronga Training Institute you will be required to access the online student management system on a regular basis to receive and send communication to the institute.

 12. You will answer all questions truthfully and to the best of your ability